progit/progit/de/02-git-basics/01-chapter2.markdown

 If you have more than one remote, the command lists them all.
 For example, my Grit repository looks something like this.

-Wenn du mehr als ein entferntes Repository konfiguriert hast, zeigt der Befehl alle an.
+Wenn du mehr als ein externes Repository konfiguriert hast, zeigt der Befehl alle an.
 Für mein eigenes Grit Repository sieht das beispielsweise wie folgt aus:

 	$ cd grit
 	$ git remote -v